m-maresch/vate/README.md

  - Control plane in cloud, manages edge nodes (can be done using KubeEdge)
  - Virtual kubelets: Cloud contains abstract of edge nodes/pods

-Depends on the Use Case what is the most appropriate.
+Depends on the Use Case what is the most appropriate, e.g.:
+- MicroK8s + Knative when only edge is needed or cloud and edge are mostly independant
+- KubeEdge when cloud and edge are needed and edge depends on cloud

 Alternative to Kubernetes-based edge architectures: Using AWS exclusively, see [here](https://aws.amazon.com/blogs/architecture/applying-federated-learning-for-ml-at-the-edge/) for a federated learning at the edge example.